What courses will I take in fall?

 LSFY 101 (or Honors 101/121)

 Every incoming student will take either LSFY 101 or an Honors course (Foundations or Logos).
-LSFY stands for Liberal Studies First Year: this is our three-course sequence for first year students that is designed to introduce you to tradition of the liberal arts and hone your foundational thinking and communication skills.
-LSFY 101 is titled Rhetoric and the Liberal Arts, and aims in particular to improve your writing and oral communication skills.
+LSFY stands for Liberal Studies First Year: this is our three-course sequence for first-year students that is designed to introduce you to tradition of the liberal arts and hone your foundational thinking and communication skills.
+LSFY 101 is titled Rhetoric and the Liberal Arts, and aims to improve your writing and oral communication skills.
 The winter and spring terms (LSFY 102 and 103) will focus on responding to difficult academic texts, and research-based argument, respectively.
 For further information about these courses, click here).

 A Learning Perspective (LP) Course or a Major Course

-In addition to LSFY 101, most students will take at least one course in the six Learning Perspectives (LP) in the first term.
+In addition to LSFY 101, most students will take at least one course in the six Learning Perspectives (LPs) in the first term.
 The six Perspectives are the Arts, the Individual and Society, Literature, the Past, Human Values, and the Natural World.
 For some students that will be a course of their choice from the many courses Augustana offers.
 For others it may be a course that applies to their major.
-At the time of registration, each student is provided a matrix of courses that shows all open courses that fulfill graduation requirements and are appropriate for first year students.
+At the time of registration, each student is provided a matrix of courses that shows all open courses that fulfill graduation requirements and are appropriate for first-year students.
 You can browse a matrix of the general education courses on the Augustana Advising website here.
 Click on "Matrix of AGES courses" when you get to this page.

 Foreign language course

-If you are interested in biology or the health sciences (pre-medicine, pre-pharmacy, pre-physical therapy, pre-nursing, etc...), you will need to take Chemistry 121, the first course in the three-course Chemistry sequence (A small number of first year students place out of Chem 121, either through the Augustana Chemistry placement test or by passing the AP Chemistry test).
+If you are interested in biology or the health sciences (pre-medicine, pre-pharmacy, pre-physical therapy, pre-nursing, etc...), you will need to take Chemistry 121, the first course in the three-course chemistry sequence (A small number of first year students place out of Chem 121, either through the Augustana Chemistry placement test or by passing the AP Chemistry test).
 Some students will be required to take Chemistry 120, a one-credit course taken in conjunction with Chemistry 121 to provide additional math support.
-For more information on Chemistry placement, please click here.
+For more information on chemistry placement, please click here.

 Only students in certain majors (biochemisty, chemistry, computer science, math, math education, engineering or the health sciences) should consider registration for Calculus in the first term.
 Your Math Index score will determine if you are ready for Calculus or need to take a preparatory course.
 Your Math Index is sent to you by mail starting in May.
 Calculus courses are offered multiple times throughout the year, so enrollment in the fall term is not required even if you need it for your anticipated major.
 To learn more about math placement, please click here.